 The Crazy Horse

 The Crazy Horse is my favorite cabaret in Paris!
 It is much more intimate than the others.
 The shows in the Crazy Horse are all meticulously choreographed by the female dancers.
 The beauty of the female body is definitely in the spotlight, thanks to skilful use of light by the technicians.
 If you want to live a unique and intense experience, attend a show at the Crazy Horse and you’ll have to book it in advance!

 The Galeries Lafayette

-The Galeries Lafayette are one of the best department stores of Paris!
+The Galeries Lafayette is one of the best department stores of Paris!
 You will find a huge variety of high-ed and high street brands here.
 But the ten-story department store is also one of the best attractions of Paris, especially during the month of December when Christmas is getting closer.
 A giant Christmas tree is put up in the glass-domed central atrium – the tree is a couple stories tall and always has a theme, so definitely worth a stop.